riceissa/issarice.com/wiki/what is the point of Lisp.md

 you wouldn't easily be able to write an interpreter in this language unless support for strings is added -- because there's no way to pass around function calls without evaluating them. but in python you would just as easily write one, i think.

 2024-01-10: also, there'd be currying so `(f x y z)` would be the same thing as `(((f x) y) z)`. haskell does make this much nicer by not requiring the parentheses. but that makes parsing much harder.

+2024-08-27: you can't implement a while loop using a for loop in python because `while_loop(condition, statements)` cannot be done; you can't pass a bunch of statements into a function. in lisp, you can quote it and pass it in! that's the difference.

+2024-08-31: so lisp is more like a meta programming language. a simple language that you can use to make your own programming language. the only drawback is that you have to stick with ugly parentheses, so you can't change the overarching syntax of the language. but you can implement all the nice programming constructs that you would want, like list comprehension, different loops, etc.

+2024-09-04: is there a useful example of such a thing? one example might be handling nested try-catch statements (although this whole style of error handling is debatable...). i think i've had situations where i wish i could pass groups of statements into a function, and couldn't, in python.